wel51x/CarND-LaneLines-P1/writeup.md

 The challenge video output suggests several problems:
   - shadows create an issue
   - sharp curves can create issues
+  - lane obstructions can create issues
   - lines detected as part of objects such as bridges create issues
+  - random noise creates non-sensical lane lines

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to parameterize some of the functionality:
   -when trying to determine polygon vertices
+Also see if the horizon can be determined for figuring Region of Interest